dotlang/language/Enhancements.md

 one solution: if there is a conflict, nothing will be exposed. all of conflicting fields will be removed. one solution: compiler error upon conflict in fields unless main class has a field with the same name.

-? - Better and cleaner conflict resolution rules.
+Y - Better and cleaner conflict resolution rules.
 This does not happen for expose.
 At worst, item won't be promoted. but for include, we have to decide whether we can or cannot include. nobody should change a class behavior without its permission (empty methods). so if there is a conflict